Whether you’ve lived here for decades or are simply contemplating a visit, the First Coast is a very interesting place to be, and always has been.

 It only makes sense that the largest city in the continental U.S. would have the largest 15K in the country.
 Gate River Run is a beast of a course, with more than 20,000 participants traveling from all over the world to run across the Hart Bridge (aka The Green Monster).

 3 ) One of the best zoos in the country:

 Of course, we’re a bit partial, but now it’s official.
 The Jacksonville Zoo was recently ranked among the best 25 in the country by TripAdvisor.
-One of many Nocatee resident perks- a special membership offer to the remarkable and family-friendly attraction!
+A membership to the family-friendly zoo perfectly compliments the active Nocatee lifestyle.

 4 ) More culture than you can shake a stick at: